Skip to main content

 A modernized research station will remedy the major challenges OSU Agriculture's researchers face and simultaneously create exciting opportunities for program growth and the breadth of its impact.
 Specifically, OSU scientists are especially eager to move into new areas of plant phenotyping and its effect on milling, baking, human health, etc. New laboratories, classrooms and capabilities will also aid OSU as it recruits and retains the next generation of innovative wheat breeders.

-Headhouse & Greenhouses
+Headhouse and Greenhouses

 Updated and new facilities will bring a vitality and competitive edge to teaching, research and Extension initiatives at the university.
 Early focus will prioritize creating a new headhouse and research greenhouses, which will become the birthplace of all of OSU's new wheat lines.